Geno (song)

-"Geno" is a 1980 single by Dexys Midnight Runners.
-Written by Kevin Archer and Kevin Rowland, it was the band's second single and their first UK number one, staying at the top of the Singles Chart for two weeks.
-The song charted at number two in Ireland.
+"Geno" is a song by Dexys Midnight Runners, released in 1980 as the lead single from their debut album Searching for the Young Soul Rebels.
+Written by Kevin Archer and Kevin Rowland, it was the band's second overall single and their first UK number one, staying at the top of the singles chart for two weeks.
+In Ireland, the song charted at number two.